Are you concerned about your relationship with food?

 I can help you…

-I’ll tailor each step to your unique needs and circumstances.
-My approach to Intuitive Eating Counseling stems from a place of acceptance: learning to nourish and respect the body you have today so that you can form a positive relationship with food for the long term.
+My approach to Intuitive Eating Counseling focuses on acceptance and long-term healing.
+Together, we work on learning to nourish and respect the body you have today so you can build a more peaceful and sustainable relationship with food.

 Frequently Asked Questions